HenrikDueholm/LV32.2019..ProjectDependenciesFinder/README.md

 Included plugins:
 VIPM (live from ProgramData\JKI\VIPM\cache)
-GPM (Up to date with current state, but not live just yet) NIPM (Limited functionality as target location for packages is not known) Custom
+GPM (Up to date with current state, but not live)
+NIPM (Limited functionality as target location for packages is not known) Custom

 # Test
 To test the functionality of this repository:
 Open \_Test\Test.lvproj
-Open VIPM Project Parser.vi
+Open Test_Project Parser.vi
 Modify the dependencies in the 'Dependency example'-structure Save and Exit the project (to write the lvproj changes to disc) Reopen the project and VI